mishaboing8/EbayScrappGoogleAI/README.md

 Filtering ebay products with google image ai help

 Hi, im so glad to see you here.
-Current project works in bundle with EbayParsePhones project.
+Current project works in bundle with EbayScrappingPhones project.
 Application start TCPServer on local adress on port 80.
 Please use dynamic ip adress, to be able to connect from phone.

 MAIN IDEA: